culturing/poems/Poems/2026-02-25/29 Self-love.md

 Perhaps a bit too inflated?

 I get to walk away,
-but you are stuck with you
-and likely to burst someday.
+but you are stuck with yourself and likely to burst someday.